kommuna/jirawebhook/README.md

 This is PHP library for processing and handling Atlassian JIRA webhook data.

-It contains classes that can parse data from [JIRA webhooks](https://developer.atlassian.com/jiradev/jira-apis/webhooks), create [slack client message objects](https://github.com/maknz/slack) and events.
+It contains classes that can parse data from [JIRA webhooks](https://developer.atlassian.com/jiradev/jira-apis/webhooks), create listeners for custom events and interface for creating converters for parsed data.

 The package is meant to be used with the [Vicky slackbot](https://github.com/kommuna/vicky), but it can also be used independently.